How to figure out if an ICO token is a security - the Howey Test

 The Supreme Court case of SEC v Howey established the test for whether an arrangement involves an investment contract.
 An investment contract implies that the transaction is a type of security.

-In the context of blockchain tokens, the Howey test can be expressed as three independent elements.
+In blockchain tokens, the Howey test can be expressed as three independent elements.

 1. An investment of money.

 2. In a joint enterprise.

 3. With an expectation of profits predominantly from the efforts of others.

 All three elements must be met for a token or coin to be a security.
 The third element encompasses both the third and fourth prongs of the traditional Howey test.

 My opinion (not part of the Howey test!) is that if you intend to raise significant amounts of capital from US investors - which is what STOs are all about - then to do so in the US, you are almost certain to be selling security.
 That is what the SEC has stated.
 What is a security token or an STO?